The1TrueJoe/The1TrueJoe/README.md

 ### Projects

-- [8-Bit Computer](https://github.com/The1TrueJoe/8Bit-Computer) 8-Bit Computer that I built using a 6502
+- [8-Bit Computer](https://github.com/The1TrueJoe/8Bit-Computer) 8-Bit Computer with VGA graphics built on breadboards
 - [ROV](https://github.com/The1TrueJoe/ROV) Newer version of my ROV that uses sensors and CAN
 - [ROV (Old Versions)](https://github.com/The1TrueJoe/ROV-OLD) Old Version of my ROV